yudan888/infinite-craft-auto-merger/README.md

 **Resolution:**
 No action required.
 The background DOM observer automatically catches up and updates your tally as soon as the game syncs page elements.

----

-## 🌙 Dark Mode Not Working

-**Issue:**
-Dark mode doesn't affect the panel so the panel still stays white.

-**Resolution:**
-No action required.
-I'll probably be fixing this bug in the next update!